insolar/insolar/README.md

 [![GoDoc](https://godoc.org/github.com/insolar/insolar?status.svg)](https://godoc.org/github.com/insolar/insolar)
 [![codecov](https://codecov.io/gh/insolar/insolar/branch/master/graph/badge.svg)](https://codecov.io/gh/insolar/insolar)

+# Insolar Platform 1.0

+Insolar Platform 1.0 resides in this repository.
+Insolar MainNet application (and its benchmark) resides in the [insolar/mainnet repository](https://github.com/insolar/mainnet) and runs on top of Platform 1.0.

+Assured Ledger, Insolar's Platform-as-a-Service solution, is being actively developed in the [insolar/assured-ledger repository](https://github.com/insolar/assured-ledger).

-# Quick start
+## Quick start

 To learn what distinguishes Insolar from other blockchain projects, go through the [list of our features](https://insolar.io/platform?utm_source=Github).

 To get a grip on how Insolar works, take a look at the [big picture](https://docs.insolar.io/en/latest/basics.html) and explore the [architecture](https://docs.insolar.io/en/latest/architecture.html).

-To test Insolar locally, install it and deploy as described below.
+To run the Insolar Platform 1.0 locally, install it and deploy as described below.

-## Install
+### Install

 1. Install the latest 1.12 version of the [Golang programming tools](https://golang.org/doc/install#install).
 Make sure the `$GOPATH` environment variable is set.